J-PAL/AEARegistryDocs/docs/REGISTRATION GUIDELINES.md

 **General Requirements:**

+- We have recently updated our submission policies to require submissions to input information directly under relevant sections rather than refer to analysis plans.
+This helps better track changes between versions as well as improves data collection.

 - The registration should be written in English (with exceptions such as the trial title, organization names, etc.), such that an English-speaking reader can understand the research design and question.

 - Language should be clear and concise.